Egyptian pavilion: 2015

 In 2015, the three exhibitors won an Egyptian Ministry of Culture contest to represent Egypt in Venice.
-In "Can You See", an installation featured looping astroturf surfaces replete with tablet computers, which showed insects, pests, butterflies, and bunnies in grassy pastures.
+In 'Can You See', an installation featured looping astroturf surfaces replete with tablet computers, which showed insects, pests, butterflies, and bunnies in grassy pastures.
 The astroturfed surfaces were built in white medium density fiberboard and formed ramps, precipices, and entranceways.
 The structures could also resemble bridges.
-When viewed from above, the structure spelled the word "PEACE" in both Latin and Arabic scripts, though visitors cannot view this.
-The "PEACE" logo was also pasted on the astroturf.
+When viewed from above, the structure spelled the word 'PEACE' in both Latin and Arabic scripts, though visitors could not see this.
+The 'PEACE' logo was also pasted on the astroturf.
 Viewers could point the cameras of the several Samsung tablets on stands throughout the room towards these logos to show an augmented reality within the gallery.
 The screen showed plus and minus symbols, which viewers could press to change the serenity of the scene.
-Several presses of the plus symbol brought digital bunnies, butterflies, and flowers on-screen, but several presses of the minus symbol brought cockroaches, tarantulas, and flames on-screen.
-The three artists and commissioner helped some visitors use the software.
-The room was lit in a light gray light and springtime ambient piped-in music played in the background.
+Several presses of the plus symbol brought digital bunnies, butterflies, and flowers on‑screen, but several presses of the minus symbol brought cockroaches, tarantulas, and flames on‑screen.
+The three artists and the commissioner helped some visitors to use the software.
+The room was lit in a light grey light, and springtime ambient piped‑in music played in the background.

-The Ministry of Culture selection committee was led by Helwan University fine arts dean El-Sayed Qandil.
-Other committee members came from the art community and included were artists, arts writers, and art academics.
+The Ministry of Culture selection committee was led by Helwan University fine arts dean El‑Sayed Qandil.
+Other committee members came from the art community and included artists, arts writers, and art academics.
 The committee chose three finalists from eleven graded submissions.
 The Supreme Council of Plastic Arts voted for the winner from the three finalists.
-The criteria by which the submissions were judged include: (1) teamwork, as the artists would represent Egypt together, (2) fit with the commissioner, who should have art and language experience, and (3) concept, which must match the themes of the Biennale, modernity, and "current direction of the country".
-The three artists and commissioner all hold degrees from Helwan University's fine arts department, and listed few other exhibitions in their curriculum vitae.
+The criteria by which the submissions were judged included: (1) teamwork, as the artists would represent Egypt together; (2) fit with the commissioner, who should have art and language experience; and (3) concept, which must match the themes of the Biennale, modernity, and the 'current direction of the country'.
+The three artists and the commissioner all held degrees from Helwan University's fine arts department and listed few other exhibitions in their curriculum vitae.